Cottage Garden Plants

 We are often asked for a 'list' of Plants, almost impossible to give a complete list, here are some general ideas for Cottage planting lists.

-- Climbing and Rambling Old fashioned or Heritage Roses, preferably those with a nice perfume.
-These can be grown over arches, fences. or against buildings, no cottage garden should be without them.
+Climbing and Rambling Old fashioned or Heritage Roses, preferably those with a nice perfume.
+These can be grown over arches, fences. or against buildings, no garden should be without them.

 - Delphiniums and Hollyhocks, these add height to the garden as well as wonderful flowers.

-- Fruit Trees, yes a plum tree or similar can make a great cottage garden plant
+- Fruit Trees, yes a plum tree or similar can make a great garden plant

 - Liliums, old fashioned lilies that will produce a great show of flowers every year.